1997 Indianapolis 500: Track changes

 The track was repaved in the fall of 1995.
-Following the 1996 Brickyard 400, the apexes of the four turns were breaking up.
-Over the offseason, track crews repaved the apexes of the turns with a different compound of asphalt.
-The result was a better surface, but a visibly darker area in the apexes of all four turns.
+After the 1996 Brickyard 400, the apexes of the four turns were breaking up.
+During the offseason, track crews repaved the apexes with a different compound of asphalt.
+The result was a better surface, but a visibly darker area in the apexes.

 Continuing split from CART

-The ongoing IRL/CART split continued into its second year.
-No major teams from the CART ranks entered at Indianapolis.
+The ongoing IRL/CART split continued into its second year, and no teams from the CART ranks entered at Indianapolis.
 With the new IRL chassis and engine rules for 1997, the two series now had substantially different and incompatible equipment.
 CART-based teams that wished to enter the Indy 500 would henceforth be required to purchase all new cars and engines, and few if any had the interest or the budget to do so.
 The alternative U.S. 500, however, was cancelled after only one running.
-Instead of running another race the same day as the Indy 500, CART teams participated in the Motorola 300 at the newly opened Gateway International Raceway on Saturday May 24, the day before the Indy 500 was scheduled.
+Instead of running another race the same day as the Indy 500, CART teams participated in the Motorola 300 at the newly opened Gateway International Raceway on Saturday, May 24, the day before the Indy 500 was scheduled.

-The only former CART-based team that raced at Indy in 1997 was Galles Racing, which during the offseason had decided to switch full-time to the IRL.
-Robby Gordon, a CART regular from 1992 to 1996, had switched his full-time focus to NASCAR for 1997, driving for Felix Sabates.
-Sabates arranged for Gordon to race "Double Duty", planning to race at Indy and the Coca-Cola 600 in the same day.
-The effort was well-funded, and received considerable media attention.
-Gordon and Scott Goodyear, who had switched to full-time IRL competition, became the first drivers to come back to the Speedway among the 22 starters from 1995 that had not entered the 1996 event.
+The only CART-based team from 1996 that raced at Indy was Galles Racing, which had switched full-time to the IRL during the winter.
+Robby Gordon, a CART regular from 1992 to 1996, moved to NASCAR in 1997 to drive for Team SABCO, and owner Felix Sabates arranged for Gordon to attempt the "Double Duty", planning to race at Indy and the Coca-Cola 600 in the same day.
+The effort was well-funded and received considerable media attention.
+Gordon and Scott Goodyear, who had switched to full-time IRL competition with newcomers Panther Racing, became the first drivers to come back to the Speedway among the 22 starters from 1995 that had not entered the 1996 event; only ten of those 22 would eventually race again at Indy.

 On April 11, during a public meeting, Indy Racing League's executive director Leo Mehl stated that CART had pressured in previous years to reduce the Indianapolis 500 to a three-day race, and emphasized that "is a myth that the other side has all the top drivers and you don't have to look very far back into recent history to see a demonstration of that myth.
 IRL has plenty of top stars to showcase once the press ends its infatuation with propagating opinion instead of facts".
 Mehl also quoted the creation of the IRL as "necessary", because of stagnant television ratings, NASCAR's rise and the increasing flux of grassroots open wheel drivers into stock car racing.